Koha-Community/kohadocs/source/tools.rst

 Creating a new club template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Click on the 'New Club template' button.
+Click on the 'New club template' button.
 Here you can add fields that can be filled out at the time a new club is created based on the template, or a new enrollment is created for a given club based on the template.

 |image1364|

 The name is required.
-This could be something like 'Adult Book Club', 'Children’s Book Club' or 'Summer Reading Program'.
+This could be something like 'Adult book club', 'Children’s book club' or 'Summer reading program'.
 Remember these templates will be starting point for each club you create.

 The description can be any additional information.

-Allow Public Enrollment: if this box is checked it will allow patrons to enroll in a club based on this template from the OPAC.
+Allow public enrollment: if this box is checked it will allow patrons to enroll in a club based on this template from the OPAC.

 Require valid email address: if this box is checked only patrons